dasanor/micro-tax-service/README.md

 # Features

-* Create new taxes
+* Net and gross calculations
-* Calculate cart taxes
+* Easily creation of custom taxes, based on Cart, Products and User data

 # Entities